mreid/markreidname-hakyll/code/index.markdown

 # Code  ![Mark Reid in the Matrix](/pics/me_matrix.png)

-Eventually this page will contain links to most of the research and non-research related programming I've done.
+This page will contain links to some of the research and non-research related programming I've done.
+My [GitHub profile](https://github.com/mreid/) has more of my code-related activities.

 <div class="section markdown="1">
 # ML as a Service